 All on-campus consultations are drop-in and are a maximum of 50 minutes in length.
-Please bring a copy of the assignment sheet and course outline (if applicable), as well as any notes, outlines or drafts you have done so far.
+Please bring a copy of the assignment sheet and course outline (if applicable), as well as any notes, outlines, or drafts you have done so far.
 Consultations begin with setting and planning to achieve your goals.
 We’ll review your assignment requirements and discuss concerns you may have about your writing.
 Please note: we do not edit/proofread assignments.

 Writing Consultants Can Help You